RhysQuilter/perfect-parking-fyp/docs/thesis.md

 ## Application Database design

-The database for this project comprises three tables: \"User\",
+The database for this project comprises three key tables: \"User\",
 \"ParkingLotMonitor\", and \"ParkingLot\".
 Login information for users of the parking application is kept in the \"User\" table.
 The
 \"ParkingLot\" table keeps records of each parking lot\'s name, address,